-One thing on which I’ve yet to comment are the giant plexiglass pyramids they have over most of the sculptures in town.
-I hope they are temporary housings that the city puts up to protect the art from the snow and ice of winter, because they are kinda hideous.
+One thing on which I’ve yet to comment are the giant plexiglass pyramids they have erected over most of the sculptures in town.
+I hope they are temporary housings that the city puts up to protect the art from the snow and ice of winter, because they are rather hideous.
 At first glance they remind one of the Louvre, but when you see more than one they just get repetitive, distracting, and annoying.

 For dinner I went to the Herzl Tavern, recommended by the people at Frommers.
 Musicians apparently eat here while performing at the Salzburg music festival.
 The guidebook lists a number of names I don’t recognize, so it must be good!